Daita Logo

 #Available Tools

-sqlite_queryExecute a SELECT querysql (required), params (optional), focus (optional DSL)
+sqlite_queryRun a SELECT querysql (required), params, limit, columns, focus

 sqlite_list_tablesList all tablesNone